Skip to main content

 Equality, Social Sustainability, and Paid Parental Leave in the Nordic Countries

 In order to encourage fathers to participate in the care of their children, the Nordic countries started to introduce non-transferability, known as quotas, in their parental leave systems at the end of the 20th century.
 Recently, both Iceland and Finland extended non-transferable leave, Denmark reintroduced non-transferability and Sweden extended non-transferability.
-The aim of the project is to examine recent changes in paid parental leave schemes in the Nordic countries and ask to what extent they support sustainable development.
+The aim of the project was to examine recent changes in paid parental leave schemes in the Nordic countries and ask to what extent they support sustainable development.